Our approach to…

 We are looking at the land needed for construction and access routes and how we might phase the construction work.
 This will help us plan measures to reduce potential impacts.

 We will use construction techniques that minimise disruption.
 This includes the bored tunnel method, which will minimise impacts on the riverside marshes and riverbed, and offsite construction, which enables faster progress and use of the river for transporting materials.
-We are also looking at ways to reduce the impact of the construction by changing the alignment or design of the route.

 The Lower Thames Crossing will unlock opportunities for regional and national economic growth while offering new connections and better journeys.
 The new crossing will strengthen and connect local communities and improve access to jobs, housing, leisure and retail facilities on both sides of the river.
 We’re working closely with local authorities and local communities to understand how we can help turn those potential benefits into reality.